nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/demons.png){:width="30%"}

-In the C programming language, UB (a cute acronym for *Undefined Behavior*), refers to situations (usually corner cases, but not always) when the expected result after executing a piece of code is not covered by the C Standard.
-In those cases, compilers can choose to do things their way, by crashing, giving erroneous or platform-dependent results (worse than crashing), or trolling us with [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug).
+In the C programming language, UB (a cute acronym for *Undefined Behavior*) refers to situations (usually corner cases, but not always) when the C Standard does not cover the expected result after executing a piece of code.
+In those cases, compilers can choose to do things their way by crashing, giving erroneous or platform-dependent results (worse than crashing), or trolling us with [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug).
 Most cases of UB are ubiquitous, while others are more subtle and hard to detect.

-> In the C community, undefined behavior may be humorously referred to as "nasal demons", after a comp.std.c post that explained undefined behavior as allowing the compiler to do anything it chooses, even "to make demons fly out of your nose".
+> In the C community, undefined behaviour may be humorously called "nasal demons" after a comp.std.c post that explained undefined behavior as allowing the compiler to do anything it chooses, even "to make demons fly out of your nose".
 > ([source](https://en.wikipedia.org/wiki/Undefined_behavior))

 Just like managing the memory yourself, there are a few things that you should take into consideration when writing C code that uses bitwise operations: